 Solidarity Flows From Faith

-Solidarity helps us transcend cultural, political, social and geographic boundaries to embrace the other as thyself.
+Solidarity, flowing from faith, helps us transcend cultural, political, social and geographic boundaries to embrace the other as thyself.
 Solidarity is Radical.

 WHERE DOES SOLIDARITY COME FROM?